sharmar0790/aws-sqs-java/README.md

 To invoke the service, run the URL - `http://localhost:8080/api/produceMessage/Hello`

 ### Response
-In logs you will see the logs as below:
+In logs you will see the as below:

     2021-04-14 23:46:00.671  INFO 34950 --- [nio-8080-exec-1] c.aws.sqs.controller.ProducerController  : Received Message Hello
     2021-04-14 23:46:00.673  INFO 34950 --- [nio-8080-exec-1] c.a.s.c.a.s.s.MessageSenderService       :  Messgae Hello